Multilevel neural simulation-based inference: Proof of theoretical results

 For the first step, we use a version of a Poincar\'e-type inequality for log-concave measures due to \citep{Bobkov1999} (note that a simpler statement and additional discussion is provided in Proposition 10.1 (b) of \citet{Saumard2014} for the case of strongly log-concave measures).
 This result shows that for any log-concave measure $\mu$, there exists $K_\text{Poin}>0$ such that for any sufficiently regular integrand $f:\mathcal{Z} \rightarrow \mathbb{R}$ where $\mathcal{Z} \subseteq \mathbb{R}^{d_\mathcal{Z}}$, $\text{Var}[f(z)] \leq K_\text{Poin} \mathbb{E}_{z \sim \mu}\left[\|\nabla f(z) \|_2^2 \right]$.
 Applying this Poincar\'e inequality to each term of the learning objective (i.e. to the terms in \Cref{eq:Var_MCterms1} and \Cref{eq:Var_MCterms2}), we get

 for $l \in \{1,\ldots,L\}$.
-Here, we emphasise again that the expectation is over $z$, which encompasses both $\theta$ and $u_{1:m}$.
+Here, we emphasise again that the expectation is over $z$, which encompasses both $\theta$ and $u_{1:m}$, and the vector $\nabla_z f^l_\phi(z) \in \mathbb{R}^{d_{\mathcal{U}} m+d_\Theta}$ for any $l \in \{1,\ldots,L\}$.
 This result requires the joint distribution of the prior $\pi$ and $m$ times the base measure $\mathbb{U}$ to be log-concave, which holds since the product of log-concave densities is also log-concave (since the sum of convex functions is convex) and we have assumed that the prior and base measures are independent and separately log-concave through Assumption \hyperref[A1]{(A1)}.

-To simplify notation, we now introduce the vector-valued function $g^l(\z) = g^l(\theta,u_{1:m}) = (G^l_\theta(u_1)^\top,\ldots,G^l_\theta(u_m)^\top,\theta)^\top$ so that $q_\phi^{\text{NLE}}(G^l_\theta(u) \given \theta)=q_\phi^{\text{NLE}}(g^l(\theta,u)) = q_\phi^{\text{NLE}}(g^l(\z)) $.
+To simplify notation, we now introduce the vector-valued function $g^l(\z) = g^l(\theta,u_{1:m}) = (G^l_\theta(u_1)^\top,\ldots,G^l_\theta(u_m)^\top,\theta^\top)^\top$ so that $\tilde q_\phi(x_{1:m}, \theta)=\tilde q_\phi(g^l(\theta,u)) = \tilde q_\phi(g^l(\z)) $.
 We will now derive our first bound, which looks at the first term in the MLMC expansion.
 To do so, we simplify \Cref{eq:Poincare0} as follows

-Here, we have that \Cref{eq:term0_1} follows due to the chain rule, \Cref{eq:term0_2} follows due to the Cauchy-Schwarz inequality of the 2-norm, \Cref{eq:term0_3} follows due to the Cauchy-Schwarz inequality of expectations.
+Here, we have that \Cref{eq:term0_1} follows due to the chain rule, \Cref{eq:term0_2} follows due to the definition of the matrix 2-norm, \Cref{eq:term0_3} follows due to the Cauchy-Schwarz inequality of expectations.

 We now bound each term in \Cref{eq:term0_3} separately.
 For the first term, we get